ddhande/s3-multipart-uploader/README.md

 }

 POST /CompleteMultipartUpload
-Description: Completes multipart upload using UploadId and ETags.
+Description: Completes a multipart upload using UploadId and ETags.

 Body:
 {